 Naturally I already successfully implemented several of these lessons in my everyday life.
 Otherwise, I wouldn’t be the awesome, exhilarating numb-wit who wrote this piece.
 However, some teachings will be a bit harder to put into practice.
 Particularly for the creator and doer of all things chaotic by nature.
 The careless lump of flesh living out his life.
 Then again the intention to apply all of the above does force me to step up my game.
 Especially if I want to transform my objective into reality.
 This may sound irrational to most.
 I realize that.
 Just like I understand that I am not omniscient.

-Hopefully, the implementations of some of these life lessons from our elders will help me face all the changes that are coming my way.
+Hopefully, the implementation of some of these life lessons from our elders will help me face all the changes that are coming my way.
 I suppose nobody knows what’s going on.

 |I wonder who’s buying the wine for the one I used to call mine. © By SpaceUtopian|